 “Craig Kielburger was extremely well received by our audience.
 He is a great speaker and even more a great person.
 Remarkable—I would highly recommend for future presentations.”

 “Our guests were moved and inspired by Craig the other night at our annual Black Tie Dinner.
 Many commented that he was the best speaker we’ve had yet—and this was our 57th year!
 The difference, beyond his incredible energy and his ability to connect, was that he took the time to listen to our needs for the evening and tailor his comments specifically to this audience of insurance executives and brokers.
 It was an evening that many of us will remember for years to come.”

 Craig Kielburger is a social entrepreneur, New York Times best-selling author, and syndicated columnist.
 He co-founded Free The Children in 1995 when he was 12-years-old.
-Today, he remains a full-time volunteer for the organization, now the world’s leading youth-driven charity.
+Today, he remains a full-time volunteer for the organization, which has become the world’s leading youth-driven charity.
 What began as a group of kids working out of a garage now has more than 1.7 million young people involved in its programs.

-Free The Children provides comprehensive service-learning programs in North America, including its We Day celebrations attended annually by more than 100,000 students from 3,000 participating schools who earn their entry through service activities and reaches more than 5.4 million viewers through televised broadcasts.
-With more than three million followers, We Day is also the largest charitable Facebook cause in the world.
-Internationally, the organization works in eight developing countries providing a holistic and sustainable development model, including education, health care, food security, clean water, and alternative income programs.
+Free The Children provides comprehensive service-learning programs in North America and the United Kingdom, including its We Day celebrations attended annually by more than 160,000 students from more than 4,000 participating schools who earn their entry through service activities.
+We Day also reaches more than 5.7 million viewers through televised broadcasts and has more than 3.3 million followers on Facebook, making it one of the largest charitable causes in the world.
+Internationally, the organization works in eight developing countries providing a holistic and sustainable development model, including education, clean water, health care, alternative income programs and food security.
 Free The Children has built more than 650 schools and school rooms, providing education to more than 55,000 children every day, and its programs have brought clean water, health care and sanitation to one million people.